alirezarayani/jakarta/CDI/README.md

 # Contexts and Dependency Injection (CDI)

 In this course, we.ll learn how to use **CDI** to enhance the behavior of your application.
-> Look at
+> Headlines

 1. CDI bean, their scope and context.
 2. How to use qualifiers to disambiguate between CDI beans of the same type.
 3. Use interceptor to implement cross-cutting concerns.
-4. Events and observers to send messages throughout our system.
+4. Events and observers to send messages throughout the system.
 5. Producer methods.
 6. Disposers.
+---

-### Create a new Java Enterprise project with CDI
+> Create a new Java Enterprise project with CDI

 1. Click New Project on the Welcome screen or select File | New | Project.
 2. In the wizard that opens, select Java Enterprise on the left.
 3. select the Contexts and Dependency Injection (CDI) checkbox.
+---

-### What is Dependency?
+> What is Dependency?

 - Requirement for other classes
     1. Dependency is about the requirement that a class has to use other classes for it to function properly